 About the project :

 Geerlings Hillside Farms is the first centralized digester project in the state of Michigan.
 Originally, the manure on this 8,000 swine facility was stored for months under the swine barns and then trucked to fields where it was applied as fertilizer.
-While in storage, the manure decomposed anaerobically and resulted in large amounts of methane.
-Now manure is fed directly into a large tank to capture the methane and is now used for energy production.
+While in storage, the manure decomposed and resulted in large amounts of methane being released into the atmosphere.
+Now manure is fed directly into a large tank to capture the methane and turn it into energy.

 In the community :